 Noting that the conclusions in ITU Report M.2073 identify that intersystem real-time pre-emption will not be effective to ensure spectrum availability and protection for the AMS(R)S communications, the WRC-12 is urged to provide appropriate regulatory provisions to ensure long-term and stable spectrum availability for AMS(R)S.

-WRC-12

 At WRC-12 the issue of recognized access for AMS(R)S systems to the frequency bands 1 525–1 559 MHz and 1 626.5–1 660.5 MHz was debated.
-As a result of that debate, it was agreed that the process for ensuring the enforcement of the priority access given by footnote No. 5.357A should be strengthened in a manner that also increased transparency within the process.
+As a result of that debate, it was agreed that the process for ensuring the enforcement of the priority access given by No. 5.357A should be strengthened in a manner that also increased transparency within the process.

 ITU-R Resolution 222 was modified as follows: